sergant210/ZoomX/README.md

 });
 ```
 The router can work in 3 modes:
 - Disabled.
 All specified routes are ignored.
+MODX will work as usual.
 - Mixed (soft).
 If no route is found for the request URI, MODX will continue processing the request as usual.
 - Strict.
 If no route is found for the request URI, a 404 error will occur and processing of the request will be stopped.

 ## Smarty template engine
 Smarty is a fast and powerful template engine and it comes out of the box.
 Besides it has many predefined plugins ([built-in functions](https://www.smarty.net/docs/en/language.builtin.functions.tpl), [custom functions](https://www.smarty.net/docs/en/language.custom.functions.tpl), [built-in modifiers](https://www.smarty.net/docs/en/language.modifiers.tpl.
 Default modifiers you can found in the [Smarty documentation](https://www.smarty.net/docs/en/).
 ZoomX adds its own plugins.

 ### ZoomX modifiers
 * chunk - get a MODX chunks.